 Every candidate would wish to know where he/she stands with one’s skill set before taking the GRE exam.
 This is where score prediction is necessary.
-If you are confused and worried whether this would be a complicated process, GRE Score Prediction is the right solution for you.
+If you are confused and worried about whether this would be a complicated process, GRE Score Prediction is the right solution for you.

 GRE score calculation for both Verbal and Quants:

 - The Raw score is equivalent to the total number of correctly answered questions and the scores for both sections of the GRE exam are based on this.
-Both Verbal and Quants sections have 40 questions each, in total 40 being the highest raw score achievable in either section.
+Both Verbal and Quant sections have 40 questions each, in total 40 being the highest raw score achievable in either section.